 The Tallahassee Song Salon-six seats kick-started by Grant Peeples with Danny Goddard, George Gray, Ric Edmiston, Mike Strivelli, and Ron Patrick to critique new songs, snippits of songs, choruses, verses, song ideas, etc. with multiple "who's who" guests including Kelly Goddard, Paul Harbin, Mimi Hearn, Eddie McFarland, Kenyon Roberts (and others that slip the mind).

-Professor Rohn You see, "Professor" Rohn (my 92 yr old out-of-control dear ol' fav Uncle), slipped into my studio and slipped Bar Room in here for myself and anyone else... to realize...to know... the pain of... eviseration by progenetic blood, experience, or other detriments void of love, reason, compassion, and tolerence... will pass.
+Professor Rohn You see, "Professor" Rohn is my 92 yr old out-of-control dear ol' fav Uncle... and the one who slipped into my studio and slipped Bar Room in here.
+Said it be healthy to air out this pain of... eviseration by progenetic blood void of all love, reason, compassion, and tolerance.
 Note: This is the original "raw" version of Bar Room... a time way before now.
 The slicker version is accessible back in the section "The Songs Remember" on this website.

 Morty Beckman, last but not least my "Partner in Crime".
-Morty birthed the idea of "The ORIGINAL Songwriters' Listening Room" in Tallahassee.
-This resulted in two years of regularly scheduled listening room events at selected "partner" venues in Tallahassee.
-We always featured two accomplished songwriters to participate with the two of us, and among the four we presented 32 original songs in a two hour listening room event.
+Morty birthed the idea of "The ORIGINAL Songwriters' Listening Room" in Tallahassee and two years of regularly scheduled listening room events at selected "partner" venues in Tallahassee.
+We always featured two accomplished songwriters to participate with the two of us.
+We four presented 32 original songs in a two hour listening room event.
 Some of these events are available for watching on YouTube at The Songwriters Listening Room site.
 This was a milestone time in my life, and I am certain Morty would agree.
 So ... thanks so much, Partner!
 It's still a blast!

 SEE YOU DOWN THE ROAD..............